Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions

 and Alice's register $A$ is measured in the computational basis at the start of the protocol.
-If the PMQKD protocol $\protMapShieldSR{l}$ is $\epsSec$-secret, then $\protMap{l}$ is an $\epsSec$-secret PMQKD protocol. \end{restatable} The fixed marginal used in Definition~\ref{def:epsSecPromise} can thus be constructed as $\promiseShield = \Tr_{A'}\left[\rho_{AA_SA'}\right]$ where $\rho_{AA_SA'}$ is obtained from the source-replacement scheme.
+If the PMQKD protocol $\protMapShieldSR{l}$ is $\epsSec$-secret, then $\protMap{l}$ is an $\epsSec$-secret PMQKD protocol. \end{restatable} The proof is given in \cref{app:decoyProofs}.

+The fixed marginal used in Definition~\ref{def:epsSecPromise} can thus be constructed as $\promiseShield = \Tr_{A'}\left[\rho_{AA_SA'}\right]$ where $\rho_{AA_SA'}$ is obtained from the source-replacement scheme.
 This represents the fact that Eve's channel acts only on the $A'$ register sent to Bob leaving $A$ and $A_S$ unchanged.
 Thus, with this fixed marginal, the output of Eve's channel can be replaced with an arbitrary state $\rho_{A^nA_S^nB^nE^n}$ shared by Alice, Bob and Eve with marginal $\promiseShield^{\otimes n}$ on Alice's marginal state.

 The usage of \cref{cor:liftToCoherent} to lift a security proof that assumes that Eve's attack $\Phi$ is IID to a security proof against general attacks requires the Hilbert spaces $A_S$ and $B$ to be finite-dimensional.
 However, for typical optical systems, Bob's detectors are typically infinite-dimensional.
 Additionally, for many protocols (such as decoy-state QKD protocols), the shield system $A_S$ is not finite-dimensional.
 We describe tools to address this in \cref{subsec:squash} and \cref{subsec:decoyStateLift} respectively.